egXcoder/Study-Repository/linux/readme.md

 PHP-FPM’s pool of workers takes them concurrently (one worker per request).
 So even though it looks like “just a single file,” it can handle many simultaneous streams.

+# tar
+tar -xvzf file.tgz
+tar -xvf file.tar

+-x	Extract
+-v	Verbose
+-z	Gzip Compression	Indicates the archive is .gz / .tgz compressed -f	File	Specifies the file name that follows

+# Directories
+- /opt is meant for optional or third-party applications that are not installed via package manager (APT, DNF, etc.) .. so when you install package manually, best practice is to move it opt directory